 Dietary fibre is found in many plant-based foods and comes in the form of soluble fibre and insoluble fibre.

 When we eat food, our digestive system will break it down to use for energy, among other things.
 So, when we eat foods that contain carbohydrates, our body will break down the carbohydrates into glucose, regardless if it is sugar or starch.

 Glucose is one of the simplest forms of sugar and when it enters the blood stream, it raises our blood glucose levels.
 This causes the pancreas to release insulin to help the body absorb glucose to be used for energy.
 After glucose moves from the blood stream and into our cells, your blood glucose levels go back to normal.

 The effect that carbohydrates have on your blood glucose levels, depends on what type of carbohydrates you eat, and how much you have.
 Even though carbohydrate foods impact your blood glucose levels, they can definitely be incorporated into a healthy diet.
-If you have diabetes understand where carbohydrates are and the portion or amount of carbohydrates in a particular food.
+If you have diabetes understanding where carbohydrates are from and the portion or amount of carbohydrates in a particular food is essential.

 Depending on what your needs are, it’s good to spread your carbohydrate intake across the day, as having too much at any one time can cause a rapid spike in your blood glucose levels.